STUN stands for Session Traversal Utilities for NAT.

 A WebRTC client has to know its public IP address in order to get more sessions connected successfully.
 For that purpose, WebRTC sends a request to a STUN server asking for its public IP address.
 The server replies back to the WebRTC client with the public IP address the request came from.
 This way, the WebRTC client learns what its public IP address is.

-The WebRTC client then shares the public IP address it recieved from the server with its peer.
+The WebRTC client then shares the public IP address it received from the server with its peer.

 It might not always work.
 With some network architecture and NAT device types, the public IP address obtained via STUN will not work.
-This is why it is used in conjunction with TURN and ICE.
+This is why we use it in conjunction with TURN and ICE.

 As a protocol, it is lightweight and simple, making the availability of public, free and open servers possible.